-What’s the best order to watch Neon Genesis Evangelion?
+What’s the best Neon Genesis Evangelion watch order?
 One of the best anime series of all time, Hideaki Anno’s sprawling franchise has ended no less than three times across TV and movies.
 From the original ’90s sci-fi series, through to an alternative version of the ending in an anime movie, and then Rebuild of Evangelion, there’s a lot more going on here than just mecha fighting Angels.

-There’s other pilots, and they all struggle to study and make friends in Tokyo-3, a futuristic version of the city purpose-built after the apocalyptic Second Impact.
+There are other pilots, and they all struggle to study and make friends in Tokyo-3, a futuristic version of the city purpose-built after the apocalyptic Second Impact.
 Trying to save the world and do homework is hard, wouldn’t you know.
-Thankfully, we’re Evangelion experts, and this is exactly how you should approach the legendary franchise.
+Thankfully, we’re Evangelion experts, and this is the correct Neon Genesis Evangelion watch order.

 - Neon Genesis Evangelion